wonderwp/Documentation/src/02_Creating_a_plugin/03_Plugin_bootstrap_file.md

 $plugin->run();
 ```

-Ideally, this file should do a few things:
+Ideally, this file should do only a few things:

 -  Define a few useful constants (plugin name, version and textdomain)
 -  Register an activation hook
 -  Register a deactivation hook
 -  Require and instanciate the plugin manager

-The rest of the plugin mechanic is now handled by the manager
+The rest of the plugin mechanic is now handled by the manager, that you could discover next.